 Our Baltimore Social Security Lawyer Explains How an Amputation May Qualify You for Disability Benefits

 If you have had a limb amputated, you may be eligible for Social Security Disability benefits if you satisfy certain medical criteria required by the Social Security Administration (SSA).
-The SSA administers the Social Security Disability Income (SSD) program, which is a federal program that provides financial benefits to individuals with qualifying disabilities.
-Applicants must have earned enough work credits to qualify for the SSD program.
+The SSA administers the Social Security Disability Income (SSDI) program, which is a federal program that provides financial benefits to individuals with qualifying disabilities.
+Applicants must have earned enough work credits to qualify for the SSDI program.
 Rather than try to determine your eligibility on your own, our Baltimore disability law firm makes the process easier for you to navigate.

 SSA’s Blue Book Listing for Amputations

 An amputation often involves the loss of an extremity or body part such as a hand or leg.
 It can stem from various issues such as a traumatic accident, infectious disease, or other degenerative issues.
 Our Baltimore SSD lawyer knows that amputations can be disabling and can make working difficult, if not impossible.
 However, if the amputation is considered a qualifying disability, an applicant may qualify for the SSD or Supplemental Security Income (SSI) benefits.

 When reviewing an application for disability, the SSA uses a medical guide called the Blue Book to evaluate the applicant’s medical condition to determine whether they have a qualifying disability.
 The Blue Book includes medical criteria that must be met for a condition to qualify as a medical disability.

 Regarding amputations specifically, the Blue Book includes a specific listing under Section 1.00 Musculoskeletal Systems.
 Amputation is listed in subsection 1.05, which classifies amputations into four categories by the SSA, including the following: